October Health – 2025 Report

 Effects of High Burnout Stress on an Economy

-• Increased Absenteeism: Employees experiencing burnout take more sick leaves, disrupting workflow and increasing operational costs.
+• Increased Absenteeism: High burnout levels cause more sick leaves, disrupting workflows.

-• Higher Turnover Rates: Burnout causes more employees to leave their jobs, leading to increased recruitment and training expenses.
+• Higher Turnover Rates: Employees experiencing burnout are more likely to quit, increasing recruitment and training costs.

-• Healthcare Costs Rise: Burnout contributes to physical and mental health problems, increasing healthcare expenditures for businesses and the state.
+• Healthcare Costs Rise: Burnout contributes to mental and physical health issues, increasing medical expenses.

 What can government do to assist?